bartmichu/urbstat/README.md

   `unsafely-ignore-certificate-errors=hostname` option or supply a certificate with the `cert ./ca.pem` option.

-- You can use '--ask-pass' option if you don't want to put password in a configuration file.
+- You can use `--ask-pass` option if you don't want to put password in a configuration file.

 - Make sure `.env` configuration file has strict file permissions if you put